SR-25: History

 In the late 1950s, Eugene Stoner designed the AR-10 battle rifle to equip U.S. troops.
 It was accurate for an auto-loading rifle, but it lost the competition to the M14 rifle.
 The patent rights for the AR-10 and the AR-15 were sold to Colt's Manufacturing Company.
 Colt focused on the AR-15, giving others the ability to capitalize on the AR-10 system.

 In the early 1990s, Stoner joined Knight's Armament Company.
-He continued his AR-10 design work and joined it with the direct gas system of the AR-15.
+He continued his AR-10 design work.
 The result was the SR-25 (adding together the numbers of the AR-10 and AR-15) which improved the AR-10 design with M16A2 advancements and parts commonality.
 The original SR-25 was released in the early 1990s and had a heavy free-floating 24 in match grade barrel with a fiberglass handguard.
 It had a flat top upper receiver with a Mil-Std 1913 rail for mounting optics and a 2-stage match grade trigger.
 The bolt carrier was similar to the AR-10's, being chrome plated and having a captive firing pin retainer pin.
 The SR-25 was designed specifically to fire 168 gr open-tip match cartridges.
 Accuracy was guaranteed at or under 1 minute of angle.
 At first, AR-10 type 20-round magazines were used, but they were later replaced by steel 20-round magazines resembling those used by the M16.

 United States Special Operations Command took interest in the SR-25, particularly its high magazine capacity and faster engagement time compared to bolt-action rifles.
 After some modifications, SOCOM adopted the SR-25 as the Mk 11 MOD 0 in May 2000.
 Changes included a shorter 20 in barrel that could fire M118 and M118LR 7.62×51mm NATO rounds and had a quick detachable sound suppressor mount.
 An 11.35 in free-floating handguard rail system allowed mounting accessories.
 Flip-up front sights and adjustable back-up iron sights were added, and an M16A2 stock and pistol grip were used.

 Beginning in mid-2011, SOCOM began divesting the Mk 11 MOD 0 from their inventory and replacing it with the SSR Mk 20, the sniper variant of the FN SCAR.
 The Mk 11 was completely replaced by 2017.